How does goal setting help with the addiction recovery process?

 Importance of Goal Setting in Recovery

 Each person is different.
 No matter what battles they are facing; they will face them in a way that works best for them if they want to succeed.
-While some people do not need to set goals to succeed at whatever they set their sights on, goal setting offers a safety net for those who need a little extra support.
+While some people do not need to set goals to succeed at whatever they set their sights on, it offers a safety net for those who need a little extra support.

 Goal setting allows an individual to focus on the present and the future.
 There is little focus on how they got into the situation they are in, but rather what steps they can take to get out of it.
 This focus can prevent a person from dwelling on the past and cause anxiety.
 Looking ahead can give a person something to live for each day.